Virus keeps spreading as schools begin to open, frightening parents and alarming public health officials

 Trump has said mask mandates aren’t needed, but that people should wear face coverings on their own.
 He continues to insist that schools open on time, even as some Republican governors are ordering delays.

-As their kids’ school year begins, parents in Mississippi have encountered what they say are confusing messages from state leaders and a disappointing realization that the virus remains a persistent risk.
+As the school year begins, parents in Mississippi have encountered what they say are confusing messages from state leaders and a disappointing realization that the virus remains a persistent risk.

 In Rankin County, Emily Frederick’s two children will start school Aug.
 17, doing a hybrid schedule of attending in person and learning online for the first two weeks before attending in person full-time.
 She would prefer that classes for 9-year-old Katie Beth and 8-year-old Garrett be entirely virtual, but she missed a district cutoff window to sign up.